matsengrp/gctree/README.md

 * **inference:**  `scons --inference --outdir=<output directory path> --fasta=<input fasta file>`
 * **simulation:** `scons --simulate  --outdir=<output directory path> --N=<integer population size to simulate>`

-### **example:** to run GCtree inference on the included FASTA file on a remote machine
+### **example:** to run GCtree inference on the included FASTA file
 ```
-scons --inference --fasta=Victora_data/150228_Clone_3-8.fasta --outdir=test --converter=tas --naiveID=GL --xvfb --jobs=10
+scons --inference --fasta=Victora_data/150228_Clone_3-8.fasta --outdir=test --converter=tas --naiveID=GL --jobs=2
 ```
-Results are saved in directory `test/`.
+`--outdir=test` specifies that results are to be saved in directory `test/` (which will be created if it does not exist).
 The `--converter=tas` argument means that integer sequence IDs in the FASTA file are interpreted as abundances.
-The flag `--xvfb` allows X rendering of ETE trees on remote machines.
-The argument `--jobs=10` indicates that 10 parallel processes should be used.
+The argument `--jobs=2` indicates that 2 parallel processes should be used.
+If running on a remote machine via ssh, it may be necessary to provide the flag `--xvfb` which will allow X rendering of ETE trees without X forwarding.

 ## **INFERENCE**